 Wellness is restricted to the physical and mental aspects of health.
 But wellbeing is holistic in nature.
 It is a combination of physical, emotional, psychological, social and other aspects.

 When an organisation designs a program or frames a set of policies focused only on wellness, it is restricted to the physical and mental aspects of health.
 So, they need to be mindful before proceeding without looking at the scenario holistically.

 Physical, social, emotional, intellectual, spiritual, occupational and environmental wellbeing are the different aspects of wellbeing.

 It is not enough for an organisation to only educate the employees on the wellbeing or wellness programs.
-It also becomes important for the employees to take some action
+It also becomes important for the employees to take some action towards it.

 Ayatakshee S, Asst.
 Professor (Dept. of Psychology, CHRIST Bangalore)

 Wellness programs are likely to curtail absenteeism due to illness.
 As a result, it reduces insurance claims and costs.
 If an employee feels holistically healthy, the motivation and satisfaction levels will be on the higher side.
 Furthermore, when employees see what their organisation is doing for them, they would want to reciprocate the gesture by improving their own productivity and performance.